software-mansion/react-native-screens/README.md

 ### Using createNativeStackNavigator with React Navigation

-To take advantage of the native stack navigator primitive for React Navigation that leverages `UINavigationController` on iOS and `Fragment` on Android, please refer to the [README in react-native-screens/native-stack](https://github.com/software-mansion/react-native-screens/tree/master/native-stack).
-Note that this depends on React Navigation v5.
+To take advantage of the native stack navigator primitive for React Navigation that leverages `UINavigationController` on iOS and `Fragment` on Android, please refer to the [README in react-native-screens/native-stack](https://github.com/software-mansion/react-native-screens/tree/master/native-stack) for React Navigation v5 and [README in react-native-screens/createNativeStackNavigator](https://github.com/software-mansion/react-native-screens/tree/master/createNativeStackNavigator) for older versions.

 ## Interop with [react-native-navigation](https://github.com/wix/react-native-navigation)